samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 }
 ```

-This is risky because you and others could use experimental API without realizing it.
-In the worst case, you could end
+The opt-in requirement is not propagated in your code.
+This is risky because you and others could use experimental API
-up building a supposedly stable API on top of an experimental one.
-A safer approach is to propagate the opt-in requirements
+without realizing it.
+In the worst case, you could end up building a supposedly stable API on top of an experimental one.
-when you choose to opt in.
+A safer approach is to propagate the opt-in requirements when you choose to opt in.

 #### Propagate opt-in requirements